 Auburn lost to LSU Saturday night.
 But that doesn’t necessarily means they won’t go undefeated, at least not if LSU gets convicted in the press of paying players and Auburn applies the same standards of defeatedness it used in 1908 (you gotta believe).

-That year, 1908, Auburn lost one game, to LSU, or rather Auburn played a football game against LSU in Auburn that ended with Auburn having only scored two points and LSU (which had been bowling over teams by 30, 50, and 80 points) having scored 10—the only points scored on Auburn all season.
-You can call that a loss if you want, but consider this: On average, LSU’s players were 20 pounds heavier than Auburn’s.
-And almost all of them had Yankee accents.
-And—wouldn’t you know it—turns out almost all of them were being paid.
+That year, 1908, Auburn lost one game, to LSU.
+Or rather Auburn played a football game against LSU in Auburn that ended with Auburn having only scored two points and LSU (which had been bowling over teams by 30, 50, and 80 points) having scored 10.
+They were the only points scored on Auburn all season.
+You can call that a loss if you want, but do consider that on average, LSU’s players were 20 pounds heavier than Auburn’s.
+And that almost all of them had Yankee accents.
+And that—wouldn’t you know it—almost all of them were being paid.

 “I wouldn’t be surprised if the newspapers’ award to Auburn wasn’t caused pretty much by the fact that the newspapers knew that Donahue had been fighting a long, arduous, uphill battle for clean football,” legendary sports writer Fuzzy “He’s No O.B.
 Keeler But Who Is?”
 Woodruff wrote in his A History Of Southern Football.
 “It was time he got some sort of reward for his earnestness of purpose.”

 Whatever the reason, the Tigers owned the crown.
 They owned it hard.